Moringa oleifera: Roots

+Flowers

 The flowers are a springtime delicacy in Bengali cuisine.
 Moringa flowers are typically cooked into chorchori and fritters.

 Leaves

 Edible raw or cooked (depending on hardiness), the leaves can be used in many ways.
 They are perhaps most commonly added to clear broth-based soups, such as the Filipino dishes tinola and utan.
 Tender moringa leaves, finely chopped, are used as garnish for vegetable dishes and salads, such as the Kerala dish thoran.
 It is also used in place of or along with coriander leaves (cilantro).
 The leaves are also cooked and used in ways similar to spinach, and are commonly dried and crushed into a powder for soups and sauces.

 For long-term use and storage, moringa leaves may be dried and powdered to preserve their nutrients.
 Sun, shade, freeze and oven drying at 50–60 °C are all acceptable methods, albeit variable in their retention efficacy of specific micro- and macronutrients.
 The powder is commonly added to soups, sauces, and smoothies.
 Owing to its high nutritional density, moringa leaf powder is valued as a dietary supplement and may be used to enrich food products ranging from dairy, such as yogurt and cheese, to baked goods, such as bread and pastries, with acceptable palatability.